 Instructions

 - Make the batter.
-In a large bowl, combine the beer, flour, salt, pepper, Cajun seasoning, and Dijon mustard and allow to sit at room temperature for 2-3 hours.
+In a large bowl, combine the beer, flour, salt, pepper, Cajun seasoning, and Dijon mustard and let it sit at room temperature for 2-3 hours.

 Love it easy and delicious!